aehaldy/le-catfe-openAPI/README.md

           enum: [1, 2, 3, 4, 5]
           example: 4
 ```
-6. When you save, notive that the SDK will rebuild.
+6. When you save, notice that the SDK will rebuild.
 So let's see the reviews!
   - Go to Cats.tsx
   - Scroll down to the first two TODOs and pull each Cat's `rating` into their Rating value displays, available on the Cat object's `.rating` now.
 Check if the page now shows mock data.
 7. And then, scroll down to the last TODO and map out the review data that should now be available on the Cat object: